 LinkEED 2.0

 The objective of LinkEED 2.0 is to enhance our understanding of the role of policies in inclusive growth through innovative analytical work based on the use of linked employer-employee data in different OECD countries.
 These data are typically drawn from administrative sources related to the social security and tax system and in some cases mandatory employer surveys.
-Since the data are confidential, the project relies on a network of researchers at universities, research institutes and government institutions with access to the linked employer-employee data in their country.
+Since the linked employer-employee data tend to be confidential, the project relies on a network of researchers at universities, research institutes and government institutions with access to the linked employer employee data in their country.
+The network is continuously expanding and currently covers almost forty researchers and twenty OECD countries.

 Network